SWIM Topic Meeting: Evaluating Epidemic Forecasts

 Organizers

-The workshop is organized by Johannes Bracher (Karlsruhe Institute of Technology) and Sebastian Funk (London School of Hygiene and Tropical Medicine).
+The workshop is organized by Johannes Bracher (Karlsruhe Institute of Technology), Sebastian Funk (London School of Hygiene and Tropical Medicine) and Julian Heidecke (Heidelberg University).

 If you have any questions please contact us at contact@swim-workshop.de.